Wizard (Marvel Comics)

 Bentley Wittman is a character appearing in American comic books published by Marvel Comics.
 Created by writers Stan Lee, Larry Lieber, and artist Jack Kirby, the character first appeared in Strange Tales #102 (November 1962).
 Wittman is a supervillain known under the codenames Wizard and Wingless Wizard.
-He is a recurring antagonist of the Fantastic Four.
+He is an illusionist and tech-genius who appears as a recurring antagonist of the Human Torch and the Fantastic Four.

 Publication history

 Bentley Wittman debuted in Strange Tales #102 (November 1962), created by Stan Lee, Larry Lieber, and Jack Kirby.
 He subsequently appeared in several Marvel series, including Amazing Spider-Man (1963), Avengers (1963), FF (2011), and Scarlet Witch & Quicksilver (2024).

 Fictional character biography

 Bentley Wittman grew up possessing near-superhuman levels of genius and was a child prodigy and chess champion.
 As an adult, he became an inventor of great renown, selling his futuristic inventions to the wealthy and becoming quite rich.
 He became known as the Wizard by legally assuming this stage name and using his advanced scientific inventions to perform feats of "magic" as a stage magician and escape artist.
 Intellectually bored, however, he decided to become a professional criminal and defeat Johnny Storm, who had just appeared to the world as the Human Torch.
 Pretending to be a victim by pretending his attempt to use a new drill had gone wrong and he was trapped, he really had enough air for weeks, he was rescued by the Torch and invited him to his high-tech, futuristic mansion on Long Island.
 There he captured the Human Torch with ease by pretending to take a three-dimensional photo, but really squirting a liquid onto the Human Torch.
 The Human Torch was then locked in an asbestos cell at gunpoint.
 The Wizard impersonated the Human Torch, launching a crime spree to destroy the Human Torch's reputation.
 However, the Human Torch escaped and with help from the Invisible Girl, got photos showing the Wizard had impersonated him, and the Wizard was sent to prison.